Create a Backup Child Care Plan

 Visit backup sites and meet alternate child care providers ahead of time.

 Both you and your child will feel more comfortable if you've visited the alternate care location and provider beforehand.
-Even though this care is only temporary, you will want make sure that your child will be safe, healthy and comfortable.
+Even though this care is only temporary, you will want to make sure that your child will be safe, healthy and comfortable.

 Find out what forms and information a drop-in location or alternative care option will need to care for your child.